 See also: Concealed Carry

-New players are automatically added to two channels, Public and Help Me!.
+New players are automatically added to two channels, Public and Newbie.

 Public is largely the face of the game, the cornerstone of the OOC community as a whole, the thing that gives new players their first impression.
 If that first impression is inflammatory, sexist, juvenile, raunchy, etc., then the game may lose someone who would otherwise have been a good player.
 (Opinions will vary; some people are set off by seemingly innocuous comments.)

 - Requesting assistance: Please at least try to learn from one of the main rule books first.
 Asking about a couple things is fine, but if you need a complete walkthrough, please state that up front and see if anyone has time to take it to pages.
-See also Character_Generation#Cheat_Sheets
+See also Character_Generation#Cheat_Sheets.
+For more in-depth questions about game mechanics, try our Rules channel.

 - Providing assistance: Please don't be sarcastic, as newcomers may not recognize it.
 Also, if you're not certain that your answer is correct, then please qualify it with 'I think'.